aruship4/recipe-project/README.md

 | 412 broccoli casserole               | 306168 | 2008-05-30 00:00:00 |      194.8 |        22 |            5 | False          |
 | millionaire pound cake               | 286009 | 2008-02-12 00:00:00 |      878.3 |        20 |            5 | False          |
 | 2000 meatloaf                        | 475785 | 2012-03-06 00:00:00 |      267   |        29 |            5 | True           |

-Describe, in detail, the data cleaning steps you took and how they affected your analyses.
-The steps should be explained in reference to the data generating process.
-Show the head of your cleaned DataFrame (see Part 2: Report for instructions).

-Embed at least one plotly plot you created in your notebook that displays the distribution of a single column (see Part 2: Report for instructions).
-Include a 1-2 sentence explanation about your plot, making sure to describe and interpret any trends present.
-(Your notebook will likely have more visualizations than your website, and that's fine.
-Feel free to embed more than one univariate visualization in your website if you'd like, but make sure that each embedded plot is accompanied by a description.)

 ### Univariate Analysis